grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/jsonnet/migrating-from-consul-to-memberlist.md

 }
 ```

-In this step we enable writes to primary KV store (Consul) to be mirrored into secondary store (Memberlist).
+In this step we enable writes to primary KV store (Consul) to be mirrored into secondary store (memberlist).
 Applying this change will not cause restart of Mimir components.

 You can monitor following metrics to check if mirroring was enabled on all components and if it works correctly: